small-Hayoola/solutions_set/README.md

-solution to random competetive programming problems from spoj, codeforces, atcoder and cses.fi
+solution to random competitive programming problems from spoj, codeforces, atcoder and cses.fi